aragon/osx/Readme.md

 The Aragon OSx protocol architecture is composed of two key sections:

-- __Core contracts__: details the functionalities all DAOs will have.
+- __Core contracts__: the primitives the end user will interact with.
 It is composed of mostly 3 sections:
-    - **DAO treasury:** the DAO’s main contract and vault.
+    - **DAO contract:** the main contract of our core.
+It holds a DAO's assets and possible actions.
-    - **Permission manager**: manages permissions within the DAO to execute actions.
+    - **Permissions**: govern interactions between the plugins, DAOs, and any other address - allowing them (or not) to execute actions on behalf of and within the DAO.
-    - **Plugin manager**: manages installed plugins within the DAO.
+    - **Plugins**: base templates of plugins to build upon.
 - __Framework contracts__: in charge of creating and registering each deployed DAO or plugin.
 It contains:
     - **DAO and Plugin Factories**: creates DAOs or plugins.
     - **DAO and Plugin Registries**: registers into our protocol those DAOs or plugins.